 This game was designed to help familiarize students with algebra.
 It incorporates variables and expressions into the gameplay, requiring students to manipulate platforms before navigating the character across each level.

-My Role
+My Role / What I Learned

 I was involved since the early design sessions and helped shape the game into the platformer that it became.
 With Curse Reverse, we did a lot more paper prototyping and hands-on testing than normal, which really helped cement the design of the game before building digital prototypes.